alphagov/paas-tech-docs/source/documentation/deploying_services/use_a_custom_domain.md

 ### Setting up a custom domain

-1. Target the space your application is running in:
+1. Target the space your app is running in:

     ```bash
     cf target -o ORGNAME -s SPACENAME